-National weather services include Deutscher Wetter Dienst (DWD), National Oceanic and Atmospheric Administration (NOAA), Meteofrance and Koninklijk Nederlands Meteorologisch Instituut.
+National weather services include Deutscher Wetter Dienst (DWD), National Oceanic and Atmospheric Administration (NOAA), Meteofrance and Canadian Meteorological Center (CMC).

 Open-Meteo APIs select the highest resolution weather model for your location.
 For locations in Europe and the US, 2 km high resolution models are used.

 Weather data are provided in hourly resolution with 7 days forecast.
-Typically, the first 48 hours are calculated with high resolution weather models, followed by global weather models up to 180 hours.
-Our APIs integrate data seamless to offer you a simple hourly 7-day forecast.
+Typically, the first 2-3 days hours are calculated with high resolution weather models, followed by global weather models up to 180 hours.
+Our APIs integrate data seamlessly to offer a simple hourly 7-day forecast.

 Weather models use real-time measurements, airplane data, buoys, rain radar and satellite observations for numerical weather predictions.

 Our Historical Weather API contains more then 60 years of hourly weather data at 25 kilometer resolution.

 All APIs continously archive data.
 You can seamlessly fetch the most recent forecast combined with multiple weeks of past data to train machine learning applications.

 Not only standard forecasts for temperature, clouds and rain are available, but also detailed predictions for solar radiation, winds at higher altitude, transpiration, soil moisture, soil temperature, waves or air quality.

 A collection of utility APIs make it easy to resolve city names to coordinates, find the elevation for points or automatically resolve coordinates to timezones.